Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 ### Remaining Bugs

 The rating is still hard coded into the fixtures and the review form doesn't ask for the user to input a value.
 Removing this from the fixtures looked like it would cause issues, and I was improving and adding quite a few features for resubmission, so I didn't change this.
 Further logic regarding calculating the average rating would need to be added and would be a future feature.
 On mobile and tablet the top nav (search, bag and account) buttons are default blue rather than purple as on desktop.

+My mentor also advised that the way that I do the product detail page wouldn't be the best choice for large scale projects, but is alright for this project.
+It queries every order ever made which would make the application very slow.
+I would look for an alernative future solution.

 ### Future Features